 WHAT IS THE AIR FORCE AID SOCIETY?

-IS THE AIR FORCE AID SOCIETY AN OFFICIAL USAF ORGANIZATION?
+IS THE AIR FORCE AID SOCIETY AN OFFICIAL USAF OR USSF ORGANIZATION?

 WHERE DOES THE AFAS GET ITS FUNDING?